DuckyYang/duckyorm/README.md

 >
 > Email: duckyyang@vip.qq.com

+### Install

+ `npm install duckyorm`

+### Tips:

-> This is an ORM framework based on node MySQL development in the process of learning node and typescript.
+> This is an ORM framework based on node MySQL in the process of learning node and typescript.

-> Install: `npm install duckyorm`

-> Tips:
 >
-> If you are willing to give me some advice and suggestions, please commit issue, thanks very much!
+> If you are willing to give me some advice and suggestions, please commit issues.
 >
-> If you want to find a stable and efficient orm framework, e... maybe it's a worth try.
+> If you want to find a stable and efficient orm framework, em.... maybe it's a worth try.
 >
 > Thanks

-## QuickStart
+## Quick Start

 - Define a ORM model